Dr. Leong, Dr. Bui And Dr. Yan Answer Your Eyecare Questions

 Another controversial preventative measure includes genetic testing for CHF gene (complement factor H) and ARMS2 gene.
 The research on gene testing suggest that certain nutritional supplements may be appropriate or harmful depending on your genotype.

-In our aging baby boomer population, the number of people affected by AMD will increase.
+In our aging population, the number of people affected by AMD will increase.
 Our knowledge about AMD is increasing, and AMD is treatable if detected early enough.
 Drs.
-Leong and Bui would be happy to see you and discuss your macular health at your next eye exam.
+Chan & Stein would be happy to see you and discuss your macular health at your next eye exam.
+Our office employs the latest diagnostic imaging technology (Optical Coherence Tomography or OCT) to detect and manage macular degeneration.

 Q: What are the Risks of Online Shopping for Contact Lenses and Glasses?

-A: The ‘real deal’ on contact lenses is that they are medical devices that require a proper fit, as one size does not fit all.
+A: Contact lenses are medical devices that require a proper fit, as one size does not fit all.
 The fitting process needs a professional that has been trained to assess lens sizing, appropriate lens movement on the eye, and healthy eye response to lens wear over time.
 Many people buy contact lenses online because of convenience and may not see that it is not always the least expensive option, and that wearing contact lenses requires maintenance.

 Like driving your vehicle, if not maintained at least annually, problems are likely to arise.
 Contact lenses can become warped, eyes can change shape, and change in environment, medications or pregnancy etc may affect lens wear.
 From the Doctor’s perspective, patients often report that their lenses feel dry.
 When the doctor looks under the microscope, the “dryness” is actually inflammation requiring more intense treatment than over the counter dry eye drops.